kvriet/AirSystem-for-Soft-Robotics/README.md

 ## The system
 ![Example application](https://github.com/kvriet/AirSystem-for-Soft-Robotics/blob/main/Media/modular%20Air%20System.jpg)

 **AirSystem** was designed as a low-cost way to rapidly prototype with air.
 The system consists of 1 controller and 4 pneumatic units.
-Each pneumatic units contains one pump, one solenoid valve, and one pressure sensor.
+Each pneumatic unit contains one pump, one solenoid valve, and one pressure sensor.
 The board provides 12V power and as such, any pump or solenoid that requires 12V power can be attached to the unit board.

 ![System overview](https://github.com/kvriet/AirSystem-for-Soft-Robotics/blob/main/Media/system%20overview.png)

 ### Pneumatic Components
 For the pneumatic board, easy-to-find components are used:
-1. Pump 370A, 12V, 3.2LMP
+1. Pump 370A, 12V, 3.2LPM
 2. Solenoid valve Skoocom SC0829GW, 12V
 3. MCP-H10 pressure sensor, 0-200kPa, 3.3V